ShishirKumar93/feature_importance/README.md

 # feature_importance
 An exploration of various feature importance and selection techniques.

 Feature importances are useful tools to interpret machine learning models.
-Here, we explore some of the widely used techniques like:
+Here, I explore some of the widely used techniques like:

 1. Spearman's rank correlation coefficient
 2. Principle Component Analysis